 Computer printer in Wikipedia page

+Who today does not have a printer at home.
+Their prices are becoming more affordable and operating costs lower.
 Multifunction devices offer increasingly larger scanning resolutions, less margin, larger formats, etc.

+But still, such home printers are far behind the professional equipment used in professional printers.
 Not to mention the much larger range of techniques used, which have nothing to do with those we know from home printers.
 Printed roll, solvent, water, anhydrous - long to exchange.
 The quality of such printouts is higher, which entails the obvious higher costs of printing itself.